Does Milk Make Your Bones Stronger?

 Box of stretch bands

 Consuming foods high in calcium is crucial for maintaining healthy bones.
-But reducing bone loss and osteoporosis risk will take more than just a cold glass of milk.
+But increasing bone density and reducing osteoporosis risk will take more than just a cold glass of milk.
 Read on to learn more about milk's role in maintaining strong and healthy bones.

 Disclaimer: If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Well Guide contain information from peer-reviewed research, medical societies and governmental agencies; however, these articles are not a substitute for professional medical advice, diagnosis, or treatment.